Mentored Training in Implementation Science in Heart, Lung, Blood, and Sleep Disorders

 Application due date: February 23, 2018

-The Mentored Training in Implementation Science (MTIS) career development program is to prepare scholars to become independent productive Dissemination and Implementation (D&I) researchers focused on Heart, Lung, Blood and Sleep (HLBS) disorders.
+The Mentored Training in Implementation Science (MTIS) career development program aims to prepare scholars to become independent Dissemination and Implementation (D&I) researchers focused on Heart, Lung, Blood and Sleep (HLBS) disorders.
 The MTIS is a K12 program led by world renowned leaders in D&I research, Mario Castro, MD, Ross Brownson, PhD and Enola Proctor, PhD.
-The program provides personalized educational pathways that allow scholars to identify competencies needed to address their specific goals and anticipated career trajectory.
-There are two program pathways: a degree program in which the scholar can earn a MSCI, MPH, or MPHS degree and a 2-year fellowship at Washington University in addition to a 1-year mentored research practicum at their home institute, or the mentored training program in which the scholar receives a 2-year mentored research practicum at their home institute.
+The program provides personalized educational pathways that allow scholars to identify competencies to address their specific goals and anticipated career trajectory.
+There are two program pathways: a degree program in which the scholar can earn a MSCI, MPH, or MPHS degree and a 2-year fellowship at Washington University followed by a 1-year mentored research practicum at their home institute; or the mentored training program in which the scholar receives a 2-year mentored research practicum at their home institute.

 MTIS will provide up to 75% of the scholar’s salary (up to $100,000 per year) and $30,000 per year to support research, tuition and travel.

 - Doctoral degree such as MD, PhD, PharmD, EdD, ScD, DPT, and OTD

 - US citizen, non-citizen national, or permanent resident

 - Devote at least 75% effort over a 2-3 year period